What does indigestion feel like

 - Manage stress: High stress levels can trigger indigestion by increasing stomach acid production.
 Relaxation techniques, such as meditation, deep breathing, or yoga, can help manage stress and prevent digestive issues.
 Taking regular breaks and engaging in stress-reducing activities can also improve digestion.

 - Posture: Maintaining an upright posture after meals prevents stomach pressure, reducing the chances of indigestion.
 Slouching can compress the stomach and interfere with food movement into the intestines.
-Good posture aids in the smooth passage of food through the digestive system.
+Good posture helps in the smooth passage of food through the digestive system.

 - Warm compress: Applying a warm compress or heating pad to the abdomen helps relax muscles and alleviate pain.
 The warmth increases blood circulation and can ease cramps or bloating.
 This remedy is beneficial if indigestion is accompanied by muscle spasms or discomfort after eating.